zTBBz/TBB/README.md

 1. I've seen SMaD sprites - they're terrible, I'm a pixel artist can I help?
     1. Sure.
 Sprites are always needed.
 Write to me in DM Discord (T.B.B#3317)

-1. I want to write sounds for objects, where should I turn?
+1. I want to write sounds for items and others, where should I turn?
     1. Write to me in DM Discord (T.B.B#3317)

 ## Links ##